rvieceli/full-stack-nest-apollo-react-table/frontend/README.md

 # full-stack-interview

 This folder contains the frontend part of the World of V interview challenge.
-Included in the folder is a working react app server based on [Create React App](https://create-react-app.dev/).
+Included in the folder is a working react app based on [Create React App](https://create-react-app.dev/).

 ## Installation